tym002/landmark_detection/README.md

 ## Code:
 `model.py` contains the proposed multi-scale Loc-net method.

 `LocalizerNet.py` contains the regressing Gaussian heatmap and single-scale Loc-net methods

-`testing.py` contains the test script

-To run the testing with pre-train model, run
-`'python testing.py'`

-Note: change the location of the saved prediction at line 504. replace `...` with your destination

-To train your own model, run
+To train or test your own model, run
-`python model.py`
+`python model.py --mode train/test`

-remember to change the saved file destination
+`-multi_loss` whether to use multi-stage-loss schedule.

+`-use_callback` whether to use loss fallback, loss weights of earlier stages will decrease with more epoch during training

+`-random_shift` whether to use random-shift before cropping at each stage

 To evaluate the result, run
 `python evaluate.py`
-Remember to download the `test_ground_truth.npy` file and change the destination

 ## Citation: